 As an example of a gaming computer can lead Sony PlayStation.

+Prices for a gaming computers are typically lower than a PC.

+Mobile devices (Handhelds)

+They are similar to personal computers, but less than their size.
+Commonly used as electronic diaries or to read e-books.

+Microcontrollers are set for various household and other electronic devices (cell phones, washing machines, printers, televisions, cars, and others.).
+They provide the ability to manage the device.

+A microcontroller, despite its size, is a full-fledged computing device, because has a memory, processor and input-output means.
+The program for the microcontroller is normally set by its manufacturer, there is no possibility of change it in the future.

+Microcontrollers are manufactured in large quantities.

+Servers

+Unlike a PC, servers are more potent, and may not have a monitor, and other peripherals.
+They are used in the networks.

+Servers usually have more memory (RAM and hard drive) and high-speed network interfaces.
+A server stores data and programs (a file server and an application server).
+Server's processor is usually manages users and permissions to access the data.
+Calculations are made on the client computer.

+Mainframe computers

+Mainframes are big computers (the size of the room), producing centralized processing of large volumes of data.
+Users can access through terminals (keyboard + monitor) and / or a PC, mainly intended for input and output.
+Number of connected terminals is typically several hundred.
+Mainframes are characterized by high reliability.
+Mainframe power is greater than PCs and servers, but not much.
+But they have a high-speed input-output processes and have increased the size of constant memory.

+Mainframes are expensive enough (within a million dollars).
+They are used in large organizations (banks, airports, government agencies).

+Supercomputers

+Supercomputers are a very powerful systems (have powerful processor).
+They appeared in the 60s.
+They are used for tasks that require large volumes of complex calculations (such as space exploration, weather forecasting), their price is tens of millions of dollars.

+Workstations

+Workstations, as well as personal computers, are designed for a single user, how

 History of personal computers

 Since 1975, the US began mass production of personal computers (PC).
 This event is often referred to as a second information revolution (the first information revolution is the appearance of the printing press and printing books in 1445).
 PCs appeared on the basis of mini- and micro-computers for personal computing, ie for a specialist in a particular subject area at their workplace.
 PCs began to use by people who do not know how to program.
 Since 1981, personal computers were produced, having a block-modular design.
 It was easy to use and relatively cheap machines.
 They are intended for users who do not have knowledge in computer science and programming.
 Widespread minicomputers in the early 1970s. dictated by the need to bring the computer to the user.
 Mini-computer installed in businesses and organizations where using mainframes was uneconomical.